Rosewood1985/ai-sports-edge/memory-bank/decisionLog.md

 - JavaScript with PropTypes: Rejected due to limited type checking capabilities
 - JavaScript with JSDoc: Rejected due to verbosity and limited IDE support

+### Decision 6: Box-based Layout for Grid Components

+**Context:** Material UI Grid components were causing TypeScript errors with the `item` prop.

+**Decision:** Replace Material UI Grid components with Box components using CSS Grid for layout.

+**Rationale:**

+- Resolves TypeScript errors with Material UI Grid components
+- Provides more flexibility for responsive layouts
+- Simplifies component structure
+- Reduces bundle size by using native CSS Grid instead of additional components

+**Alternatives Considered:**

+- Fix Material UI Grid TypeScript definitions: Rejected due to complexity and potential for future issues
+- Use div elements with custom styling: Rejected due to inconsistency with the rest of the application
+- Use a different UI library: Rejected due to integration complexity